haifenghuang/magpie/README.md

 ```
 ### using statement
-In magpie, if you have some resources you want to release/free/close, e.g. close opended file, close network connection etc，
+In magpie, if you have some resources you want to release/free/close, e.g. close opened file, close network connection etc，
 you can use the `using` statement just like `c#`.

 ```swift